benradstone/wandisco-documentation/docs/product-concepts/migration_replication.md

 ## What is Replication?

-Replication is the standard functionality provided by the Fusion software.
-Fusion provides the capability of active file transfers to and from source and target filesystems.
+Replication is the standard functionality provided by the LiveData Plane software.
+LiveData Plane provides the capability of active file transfers to and from source and target filesystems.
 Replication occurs once a specific path in a filesystem is associated as a [replication rule](./concepts_replication_rules.md).

-Client requests are intercepted by the Fusion Client.
-This sends the requests to the Fusion Server and coordinates it with the associated Fusion servers in its ecosystem.
-The Fusion Servers will then run those operations on their configured filesystem(s).
+Client requests are intercepted by the LiveData Plane Client.
+This sends the requests to the LiveData Plane Server and coordinates it with the associated LiveData Plane servers in its ecosystem.
+The LiveData Plane Servers will then run those operations on their configured filesystem(s).
 This action is called replication and unlike migrations it is automatically enabled once a replication rule is defined.

 ## When should I use them?

-How you choose to use Fusion will depend on your [deployment model](./deployment_models.md).
+How you choose to use LiveData Plane will depend on your [deployment model](./deployment_models.md).

 For a Migration, you may only need to perform a one-time transfer of data from a source to a target filesystem.
 As such, a migration using LiveMigrator will be required to perform this task.